 But the Bible teaches that Jesus Himself called Judas the “son of perdition” (John 17:12).
 Jesus Himself confirmed that the betrayer will not be saved (Matthew 26:24).
 And Jesus admitted the lost state of Judas in His prayer to the Father (John 17:12).
 Judas rightfully felt so guilty for betraying Jesus that it drove him to commit suicide (Matthew 27:5; Acts 1:18).

-In conclusion, the gospel of Judas is openly heretical to the Bible.
-Judas betrayed the Lord Jesus Christ and the gospel of Judas likewise betrays the essence of the Bible’s teachings.
-The gospel of Judas is misleading and a false representation of the truth.
+In conclusion, the Gospel of Judas is openly heretical to the Bible.
+Judas betrayed the Lord Jesus Christ and the Gospel of Judas likewise betrays the essence of the Bible’s teachings.
+The Gospel of Judas is misleading and a false representation of God’s truth.

 In His service,